briansunter/personalsite/content/blog/best-of-spacemacs.md

 # Neotree

 Neotree is a project sidebar that shows directory structure and let's you navigate files.
-It is simlar to the sidebars in other editors, but you can navigate it with the keyboard using vim keybindings, like any other buffer.
+It is similar to the sidebars in other editors, but you can navigate it with the keyboard using vim keybindings, like any other buffer.

 ## Open project sidebar `SPC-f-t`